alexdeplov/alexdeplov.github.io/content/posts/blog/2025/how-i-automated-my-computer-life-with-macos-folder-actions.md

 ```

 6. Save and exit.
 7. Drag and drop a .MOV file into the folder.
 If it works, you should see gear icon in the menu bar.
-When it goes away - it means scrip is finished the task.
+When it goes away - it means script is finished the task.

 ![](images/6.gif)